-This program is located near Galle, a beautiful area in southern Sri Lanka that is surrounded by lush greenery and is in close proximity to world-class beaches!
+This program is near Galle, a beautiful area in southern Sri Lanka that is surrounded by lush greenery and is in proximity to world-class beaches!
 Many of the nearby beaches are prime surfing spots, and others are more relaxing.
 There is even a turtle lagoon nearby.
 Galle is a UNESCO World Heritage Site, complete with Dutch-colonial buildings, ancient religious buildings, museums and more.
 Galle is also quite trendy, and is home to cafes, specialty shops and boutique hotels.

-Volunteers who are beginner medical and nursing students will be placed at a small, private hospital where they will observe the operations of different units.
-There are regular learning sessions given to volunteers by medical staff on a variety of relevant topics.
+We will place volunteers who are premedical at a public hospital where they will observe the operations of different units.
+There are learning sessions given to volunteers by medical staff on a variety of relevant topics.

 Schedule: Volunteers will wake early, around 6:00 AM, enjoy breakfast and arrive at their placement by 7:00 AM.
 Volunteers work between three to five hours per day, Monday-Friday, with lunch on-site around noon.
 Evenings are free except on days with evening surgery observations.
 During the weekends and local holidays, the program does not run and volunteers can enjoy sight seeing activities.

 Laundry: Laundry services are available for an additional fee.
 Additional data can be purchased at affordable rates.

 Food: Three meals per day will be prepared by the in-house chefs, using local, fresh ingredients.
 Tropical fruit is available during every meal and there is a salad bar set up during most lunches and dinners.
-Vegan, nut-free, gluten-free and lactose-free diets can be accommodated with advance notice.
+Vegan, nut-free, gluten-free, and lactose-free diets can be accommodated with advance notice.
 Tea, coffee and filtered water are available 24/7.

 Adventure Tour (Highly Recommended):